Plantu: International Recognition and Efforts

 In December 2010, Cartooning for Peace was awarded the Doha Prize for Arab Cultural Capital, by the Ambassador of Qatar, Mohamed Al Kuwari.
-In his acceptance speech, Jean Plantureux declared: “Today, when it is increasingly difficult to express a personal opinion, Doha has shown the extent to which relations between the Western world and the Muslim world are still rich in encounters.
+In his acceptance speech, Jean Plantureux declared: "Today, when it is increasingly difficult to express a personal opinion, Doha has shown the extent to which relations between the Western world and the Muslim world are still rich in encounters.
 The more opportunities we have to organize these encounters with journalists and cartoonists, the more we will learn about other cultures".
-Also in 2010, Plantu won 1st prize in, the Canadian Press Freedom Committee's 10th International Editorial Cartoon Competition, for his drawing of Mohammed, “I Must Not Draw” (“Je ne dois pas dessiner”).
+Also in 2010, Plantu won 1st prize in, the Canadian Press Freedom Committee's 10th International Editorial Cartoon Competition, for his drawing of Mohammed, "I Must Not Draw" ("Je ne dois pas dessiner").
 Following this, in February 2011, Plantu won 2nd prize at the XIII Porto Cartoon World Festival for his drawing on the expulsion of the Roma.
 In April 2013, Plantu received the Markiezen Award for lifetime achievement from FECO Holland and the Dutch Cartoon Festival.
 In July 2016, Plantu won 3rd prize at the XVIII Porto Cartoon World Festival for his drawing Viva Utopia.
 In December 2017, Cartooning for Peace received the Prix Coup de cœur from the Positive Planet Foundation for their work in international education.

 In September 2013, Plantu received an honorary degree from the University of Liège in Belgium.
 In December 2016, Plantu was elected an honorary member of the Russian Academy of Arts.
 Additionally, he is a member of the Royal Academy of Belgium.

 During the COVID-related confinement, Jean Plantureux dedicated himself to drawing the ever-changing world, which gave rise to a traveling exhibition in French hospitals of his works.
 Beginning in August 2020 the exhibit visited over 30 hospitals throughout France.
 Additionally, throughout the pandemic, Plantu collaborated with famous French photographer Reza, wrote a book (published by Gallimard), and built a traveling cartooning exhibition (2021-2022).

-Throughout Jean Plantureux’s 50-year career, he has initiated democratic dialogue and been a fervent defender of freedoms in France and the world around.
-He has fervently served these ideals through his meetings with young people, the general public, specialists, exhibitions, films, and publications.
 As of 2020, there have been over 65 exhibitions available to the public that have compiled his drawings for Le Monde, Le Seuil, and Calmann-Lévy among many others.
-On March 31, 2021, Jean Plantureux retired from his career at Le Monde after 50 years of work.
-In his stead, he leaves the work of political cartoons - for Le Monde’s front page - to his fellow members of the Cartooning for Peace collective.
-As a cultural ambassador, he continues to promote cultural dialogue and freedom of expression through conferences, public events, publications, broadcasts, and exhibitions.
+On March 31, 2021, Jean Plantureux retired from Le Monde after 50 years of work.
+He continues to promote cultural dialogue and freedom of expression through conferences, public events, publications, broadcasts, and exhibitions.